DEXA [Now abbreviated as DXA] or dual-energy x-ray absorptiometry is a technique used to measure bone density.

-- Central DEXA devices are large machines that can measure bone density in the centre of your skeleton, such as hip and spine.
+- Central DEXA devices are large machines that can measure bone density in the center of your skeleton, such as hip and spine.

-- Peripheral DEXA devices are smaller, portable machines that are used to measure bone density on the periphery of skeleton, such as your wrist, heel or finger.
+- Peripheral DEXA devices are smaller, portable machines that are used to measure bone density on the periphery of skeletons, such as your wrist, heel or finger.

 The images can be used to evaluate bone mineral content [calcium] of the bone.
 The amount of calcium correlates with bony content and with bone strength.
 In clinical practice, bone mineral density measurements are widely used to diagnose osteoporosis.
 This is done by calculating T and Z scores.

 Instead, T score is calculated which is the difference between the measured bone mineral density and the mean value of young adults, expressed in standard deviations (SD) for a normal population of the same gender and ethnicity.